 Many issues can be solved by systematic troubleshooting without needing to contact REV Support.
 Take a look at the troubleshooting tips below for help in determining the cause of the issue you are seeing.
 Should you need to contact us, describing the steps you've taken in detail will help us get you up and running quickly.

 The key to effective troubleshooting is isolating the issue.
 Many issues can show the same symptom, so eliminating failure points one at a time is critical to finding the root cause.

 If possible, try to eliminate a section of the system when troubleshooting.
 For example:

 Rule out a code or control wiring issue:

-Use the SPARK MAX Client to run the SPARK MAX over USB.
+Use the REV Hardware Client to run the SPARK MAX over USB.